kesanf/MVVM-C-Rx-boilerplate/README.md

 ## Contributing

 If you have something unclear or confusing, please let me know.
 I am also open to suggestions.
 If you would like to contribute or improve something, feel free to do it (open an issue and submit pull request).
+Also feel free to improve `README.md` file.